June 19 SPARC Dinner

-Los Altos Hills, California: The South Peninsula Area Republican Coalition (SPARC) will hold their Monthly Speakers Series Dinner at the Fremont Hills Country Club on Wednesday, May 15, 2019.
-The featured speaker will be world-renowned authority on the economy, Michael J. Boskin.
+Los Altos Hills, California: The South Peninsula Area Republican Coalition (SPARC) will hold their Monthly Speakers Series Dinner at the Fremont Hills Country Club on Wednesday, June 19, 2019.
+The featured speaker will be crime victim’s advocate Nina Salerno Besselman.

 The event is open to the public and tickets may be purchased at sparcgop.org.